DoSomething/mbp-user-digest/README.md

 }
 ```

-mbp-user-digest_director.php consumes digestProducerQueue as a daemon process to produce new messages in digestProducerQueue.
-The additional messages will trigger the subsequent paged cursor requests to mb-user-api. mbp-user-digest_director also sends messages to the fanout exchange (fanoutUserDigest) that results in duplicate messages in:
+mbp-user-digest_director.php consumes digestProducerQueue as a daemon process.
+First it produces a new message in digestProducerQueue detailing the next paded request to mb-users-api.
+Second the daemon sends messages to the fanout exchange (fanoutUserDigest) that results in duplicate messages in:
 - digestCampaignsQueue (future release)
 - digestUnsubscribeQueue (future release)
 - digestUserQueue (mbc-digest-email)

-Each queue has the same message detailing the object found by the call to /user on the mb-user-api.
+This process can be parallelized to increase the rate in with the producer part of the digest generatation process takes.

-A user digest message is a summary of the users campaign activity to inform them of the status of the campaigns
+Each of queues connected to the fanout exchange will have the same message detailing the user documents found by the call to /user on the mb-user-api.
+The fanout allows for concurrency processing of the sperate parts of digest generation process.

-they're signed up for.
+####References
 - General Message Broker details: https://github.com/DoSomething/message-broker/wiki
 - Information about the digest functionality within the Message Broker system: https://github.com/DoSomething/message-broker/wiki/User-Digest